Health And Wellness

 After weeks of medical tests because of a prolonged illness that was diagnosed as stress-induced, I was getting tired of it all.

-To tell the difference between the two, start by imagining a car engine.
+1. To tell the difference between the two, start by imagining a car engine.

 Let’s compare that to when that same engine runs out of oil.

-In both cases, the engine runs out of what it needs to do its job.
+2. In both cases, the engine runs out of what it needs to do its job.

 In the first case, the car engine stops when it has run out of the resources it needs to function.
 In the second case, the car engine keeps going, even though it damages itself in the process.

 You will feel better afterward.
-So the first step to answering the question “am I burned out?” is to find a way to rest and refuel.
+So, the first step to answering the question “Am I burned out?” is to find a way to rest and refuel.

-“But wait,” you say.
+3. “But wait,” you say.
 “I’m too busy to stop!
 I can’t take a week-long vacation to some island resort.”

-A few suggestions could come in the shape of turning off your phone during your lunch break, making sure your business calendar includes meetings with people who energize you instead of only people who drain you, making sure you get enough sleep at night (this one's important), giving yourself permission to slow down, or even just taking 30 seconds to breathe.
+A few suggestions could come in the shape of turning off your phone during your lunch break, making sure your business calendar includes meetings with people who energize you instead of only people who drain you, making sure you get enough sleep at night (this one's important), permitting yourself to slow down, or even just taking 30 seconds to breathe.

-Also, be sure to distinguish between “resting” and “numbing.”
+Also, distinguish between “resting” and “numbing”.
 The test is how you feel afterward.

 If you're still worn out, you may simply have distracted yourself from what’s making you tired.